Michael A. Caligiuri

-Michael A. Caligiuri is an American physician scientist focused on oncology and immunology.
+Michael A. Caligiuri (born January 8, 1956) is an American physician scientist focused on oncology and immunology.
 He is currently the president of the City of Hope National Medical Center and the Deana and Steve Campbell Physician-in-Chief Distinguished Chair.
 He was elected president of the American Association for Cancer Research, the world's largest cancer research organization, for 2017–2018.
 He was previously the CEO of the James Cancer Hospital (2008-2017), Director of the Comprehensive Cancer Center (2003-2017), and Director of the Division of Hematology-Oncology (2000-2008) at the Ohio State University.
 He was elected to the United States National Academy of Medicine in 2018.

 Early life and education

 Caligiuri was born in Buffalo, N.Y. on January 8, 1956, to Michael Angelo Caligiuri and Louise Rita (Mutignani) Caligiuri.
 He is the second of their 10 children.
 He is of Italian descent.
 His four grandparents, each uneducated and impoverished, emigrated separately from southern Italy to Buffalo, NY between 1913 and 1920.
 Quirino and Nineta (DeMarzio) Mutignani emigrated from Spoltore, Italy.
 Quirino then worked as a steam pressor at the M. Wile and Company Factory Building.
 Rosario Caligiuri emigrated from Soveria Mannelli, Italy and performed urban labor and migrant work.
 Sebastiana (Giampaolo) Caligiuri emigrated from Accadia, Italy and was a migrant worker, as were their five children.
 Caligiuri's father was a salesman and his mother was a homemaker.
 He was raised in a strict Catholic household.
 He attended Blessed Sacrament Elementary School and St. Joseph's Collegiate Institute for high school.
 He majored in humanities and health science at the State University of New York at Buffalo while living at home.
 He graduated summa cum laude and Phi Beta Kappa.
 Caligiuri, along with his siblings worked in a bingo hall every weekend at St. Colomba's Catholic Church in the inner city of Buffalo selling refreshments from the age of 8 until 21 to help with family and educational expenses.
 Caligiuri also worked as a janitor, house painter, and construction worker throughout high school, and as a waiter and wine steward to pay for college.
 Although there were no medical personnel in the family, Caligiuri always wanted to become a medical doctor.

 In 1974, while a high school summer research student at Roswell Park Memorial Institute in Buffalo, N.Y. (now Roswell Park Comprehensive Cancer Center), Caligiuri won the Sydney Farber Award for Outstanding Research.
 The award was presented by Eugene Farber, MD, the brother of the late Sydney Farber and the Chairman of the Department of Dermatology at Stanford University School of Medicine.
 Dr. Farber invited Caligiuri to spend the following summer with him at Stanford University School of Medicine, marking the first time Caligiuri left Buffalo.
 Before completing college, Caligiuri also spent time studying humanities in Pisa, Italy.
 These two experiences proved to be invaluable in shaping Caligiuri's career aspirations and curiosity as he pursued a course of medicine and science.